biscmethods/bisc/README.md

 # bisc
 Bisc is an abbrevation for "BI(clust) SC(regclust)".
 It's an iterative CEM-based (Classification Expectation Maximization) cell clusterer that wraps a method clustering genes called [scregclust](https://github.com/scmethods/scregclust).

+# WIP
+This is current not working as library you can install.

 ## Installation

 You can install the development version of biclust from